 Amy Jackson is a graduate student in the Publishing program at Simon Fraser University in Vancouver, Canada.
 She has a B.A. in English/Theatre with a minor in Philosophy from Morningside College, 2019.
 She has been named a Dean's List Scholar, Trustee Scholar, and Roadman Scholar for outstanding academic achievement.

-Any other materials from her Resume, as well as her Curriculum Vitae, which includes theatrical and musical work, are available upon request.
+Any materials from her Resume not listed here are available upon request.
+Her Curriculum Vitae, which includes theatrical and musical work, is also requestable.

 ( 01 )